andrewcooke/ParserCombinator.jl/README.md

 (no caching).
 Instead, the "combinators" in SimpleParser construct a tree that describes the grammar, and which is "interpreted" during parsing, by dispatching functions on the tree nodes.
-The traversal over the tree is implemented via trampolining, with an optional (adjustable) cache to avoid repeated evaluation (and, possibly, in the future, detect left-recursive grammars).
+The traversal over the tree is implemented via trampolining, with an optional cache to avoid repeated evaluation (and, possibly, in the future, detect left-recursive grammars).

 The advantages of this approch are: